Kanth Kaler

-Kanth Kaler (born 7 May 1972), popularly known as Kanth Kaler is an Indian singer who is famous for singing Punjabi sad songs.
+Kanth Kaler (born 7 May 1972) is an Indian singer who is famous for singing Punjabi sad songs.
 His hit songs include Hun Teri Nigah Badal Gai, Dass Asi Kehra Tere Bina Mar Challea, Udikan, and Teri Yaad Sajna.

 Personal life

-He was born at Nakodar, Jalandhar, Punjab, India.
+He was born at in Ravidassia family at Nakodar, Jalandhar, Punjab, India.
 His original name being Sunny Nijjar, he changed his name after being advice by his spiritual Guru Baba Murad Shah to place the Kanth (voice) before all.

 He recorded his first album Hun teri nigah badal gayi with the help of famous lyricist Kumar Dhaliwal and Madan Jalandhari, who was really impressed by his voice.